 The Marine Studies Initiative (MSI) is pleased to announce new Marine Studies Initiative Student Awards.
 These awards recognize and reward OSU undergraduate students who demonstrate outstanding scholarship and pursuits consistent with the transdisciplinary, collaborative, experiential learning and outreach vision and mission of MSI.
-We anticipate MSI Student Awards to be an annual opportunity continuing in future years, the amount dependent upon fund availability.
+We anticipate MSI Student Awards to be an annual opportunity continuing in future years, the amount dependent upon fund availability and thanks to generous donor support.
 To advance understanding of the complex social, cultural, historical, and economic nature of the marine environment, preference will be given to students studying these human dimensions of the coasts and ocean.

 Description of how your academics, activities and work experience fit the mission of MSI: to create a healthy future for our ocean and the planet through innovative approaches involving collaboration, experiential learning, engagement with society and problem solving (1 page only)